Garbage & Recycling

 Carpeting & padding

 Regular trash.
-Cut into 4’ lengths roll up and tie or tape (not to exceed 2’ in diameter or 50 lbs.)
+Cut into 4’ lengths, roll up, and tie or tape (not to exceed 2’ in diameter or 50 lbs.)
 Put the rolls in a pile with the regular trash.

 Clothing